sahkaman/opintojaksokuvaus-jamk/TTKW0320 Kyberharjoituksen toteutus.md

 ## Arviointimenetelmät ja -kriteerit / Assessment Methods and Criteria

-Suoritettu
+Hyväksytty
-Opiskelija osallistuu kyberharjoitukseen ja siihen liittyvään ryhmätyöhön.
+Opiskelija osallistuu kyberharjoitukseen ja osaa toimia siinä hänelle määritellyssä roolissa sekä siihen liittyvään ryhmätyöhön.

-Ei suoritettu
+Hylätty
-Opiskelija ei osallistu kyberharjoitukseen eikä siihen liittyvään ryhmätyöhön.
+Opiskelija ei osallistu kyberharjoitukseen hänelle määritellyssä roolissa eikä siihen liittyvään ryhmätyöhön.

 Passed
-The student participates in the cyber exercise and the group assignment before and after it.
+The student participates in the cyber exercise in the role defined for him/her and the group assignment related to it.

 Not Passed
-The student doesn't participate in the cyber exercise nor group assignment before and after it.
+The student doesn't participate in the cyber exercise in the role defined for him/her nor group assignment related to it.

 ## Arviointiasteikko / Grading Scale

-Suoritettu, ei suoritettu.
+Hyväksytty, hylätty.

 Passed, Not Passed.